 Pawpaw (Asimina triloba)

 This little Tree grows in Zones 5-9 and is the only host plant for zebra swallowtail caterpillars.
-Large tropical-like leaves hide larvae; its dark maroon flowers draw butterflies and other pollinators in the spring.
+Its large tropical-like leaves hide larvae, and its dark maroon flowers draw butterflies and other pollinators in the spring.

 Wild Blue Phlox (Phlox divaricata)